LegalLean

 3. Vague terms are marked, not hidden

 Legal language is deliberately vague sometimes.
 "Qualified residence" could mean a house, a boat, or a mobile home.
-Instead of pretending the computer can decide this, LegalLean marks it as requiring a human (specifically, "IRS / Tax Court") and documents what the settled meaning is versus what's contested.
+Instead of pretending the computer can decide this, LegalLean marks it as RequiresHumanDetermination and documents the contested boundary.

 4. Anyone can verify the result